Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 1. In the **Get prediction URL** dialog box, note that the URL for the prediction endpoint is shown along with a sample request, which consists of a **curl** command that submits an HTTP POST request to the endpoint, specifying the key for your Azure AI Language resource in the header and including a query and language in the request data.
 Paste the sample request in a notepad, we will be needing it in next task of lab.

-## Call the API from the Azure Cloud Shell
+## Task 7: Call the API from the Azure Cloud Shell

 Open up a new internet browser tab to work with Cloud Shell.